 Eliminate rodents and pests as much as possible, as they can tunnel their way through the unfinished crawl space floor and damage your encapsulation.
 Clear any bush or shrub that surrounds the crawl space too.

 Check for cracks on the crawl space walls and the foundation.
 These can let in air into the crawl space and bring back moisture.
 Ensure the ducts that run inside this space are leak-free as well, so outside air won’t get in.

 Your grains, canned food, and water are supposed to be in the kitchen, not the crawl space.
 When you bring them down there, you’re telling hungry pests they can help themselves.
 Pests will contaminate the crawl space and damage your insulation.

 If you have been storing woodworking tools or other pointed tools in the crawl space, time is up to move them elsewhere.
 These tools can pierce the vapor barrier and rupture it.
 This will reduce the efficiency of the encapsulation.

 We encourage you to sign up for an annual crawl space maintenance plan.
 It’s your ticket to crawl space dryness and comfort.
 The professionals at Complete Basement Systems will not only inspect your vapor barrier, but they also will check and test the dehumidifier, crawl space drain, and insulation.
 If there are serious problems, they will bring them up and recommend appropriate fixes.

-Don’t let a torn plastic vapor barrier jeopardize your efforts to create a moisture-free, pest-free, and clean crawl space.
+Don’t let a torn plastic vapor barrier jeopardize your efforts to create a moisture-free and clean crawl space that is less attractive to pests.
 Get in touch with the crawl space experts at Complete Basement Systems for a free crawl space repair inspection and quote.
 We perform swift and professional repairs across Denver, CO.